-The Forest of Bowland AONB also produces a range of leaflets and tourism brochures which visitors may find useful.
-The annual Discovery Guide is a good place to start www.forestofbowland.com/discovery-guide or for more specialist publications, take a look at the dedicated pages on the AONB website www.forestofbowland.com/leaflets
+The Forest of Bowland National Landscape also produces a range of leaflets and tourism brochures which visitors may find useful.

+The annual Discovery Guide is a good place to start: forestofbowland.com/discover-bowland-guide For more specialist publications, take a look at the dedicated pages on the National Landscape website: forestofbowland.com/leaflets

-Festival Bowland is a year-long programme of events that take place at various locations throughout the Forest of Bowland AONB.
+Festival Bowland is a year-long programme of events that take place at various locations throughout the Forest of Bowland National Landscape.

-There's a comprehensive listing of events in the Discovery Guide with regular updates online here: www.forestofbowland.com/Festival-Bowland-Events
+There's a comprehensive listing of events in the Discovery Guide with regular updates online here: forestofbowland.com/Festival-Bowland-Events